-As hot summer months in Qatar begin, we searched for places where you can enjoy cool weather, ancient architecture, cultural festivals, authentic cuisine, and spectacular walking routes.
+As the hot summer months in Qatar begin, we searched for places where you can enjoy cool weather, ancient architecture, cultural festivals, authentic cuisine, and spectacular walking routes.
 From tea plantations in Malaysia and whale watching in South Africa to ancient temples in Myanmar and colorful music festivals in France, these destinations are perfect for escaping the heat.

 Lake Como, Italy